The Application Process

 • Justifies how the decision to train for the Bar has been influenced and informed.

-• Has a good understanding of the ICCA two-part Bar Course model and provides considered reasons why it would suit their individual learning preference, including the ability to work independently, with limited tutor support (Part One).
+• Has a good understanding of the ICCA two-part Bar Course model and provides considered reasons why both parts would suit their individual learning style.

 You must answer this question using a maximum of 2100 characters, including spaces.
 This equates to approximately 300 words.